Doxense/foundationdb-dotnet-client/README.md

     public async Task OnGet(string id, CancellationToken ct) {
-        // starts a transaction to read the value of the document in the database Slice jsonBytes = await this.Db.ReadAsync((tr) =>
+        // Starts a transaction to read the value of the document in the database Slice jsonBytes = await this.Db.ReadAsync((tr) =>
         {
-            // get the location that corresponds to this path var location = this.Db.Root[this.Options.Value.BasePath];
+            // Get the location that corresponds to this path var location = this.Db.Root[this.Options.Value.BasePath];

-            // "resolve" this location into a Directory Subspace that will add the matching prefix to our keys var subspace = await location.Resolve(tr);
+            // "Resolve" this location into a Directory Subspace
+            // that will add the matching prefix to our keys var subspace = await location.Resolve(tr);

-            // use this subspace to generate our key: var key = subspace.Key(id);
+            // Use this subspace to generate our key: var key = subspace.Key(id);

-            // read the value of the key in the database
+            // Read the value of the key in the database.
+            Slice value = await tr.GetAsync(key);
-            // - inside GetAsync, the key will be rendered into bytes, using pooled buffers (or the stack for small keys) Slice value = await tr.GetAsync(key);
+            // note: the key will be rendered into bytes inside GetAsync(),
+            // using pooled buffers or the stack for small keys

             return value;
         }, ct);

-        // the rest of the logic is the same a the previous version
+        // The rest of the logic is the same a the previous version
         // ...
     }